 -Most court documents are created electronically.
-To file a hard copy, a firm needs to print the documents, sign them, make a few copies, send them for filing (by way of a clerk, town agent or by posting), copy/scan the sealed versions when they come back (to make them electronic again) and then electronic filing for documents, across all courts throughout the State.
+To file a hard copy, a firm needs to print the documents, sign them, make a few copies, send them for filing (by way of a clerk, town agent or by posting), copy/scan the sealed versions when they come back (to make them electronic again) and then serve them.
+When posting documents to the court for filing, individual letters are needed for each matter so documents are not inadvertently placed on the wrong court file.

+electronic filing for documents, across all courts throughout the State.
 We believe this is critical to ensuring the effectiveness and efficiency of the justice system, and bringing Queensland courts in line with the majority of other jurisdictions in Australia.